TianLangHin/Y2022_UltimateTicTacToe/README.md

 ## Implementation

 This project is implemented in multiple languages to showcase different ways this goal can be achieved, and will be in folders of their own.

+The algorithms used are designed to be as similar and general as possible, though language-specific features that can optimise the program further are used when possible.

+Conceptually, they all utilise the underlying principle of first precomputing lookup tables of partial heuristics so minimise calculations on the fly, while using alpha-beta pruning together with minimax and leveraging the symmetric nature of the chosen heuristic function to calculate a given number of plies into the future to find the best move in a given position.

+All implementations also output both the evaluation of the position as well as the principal variation.

+The individual source code packages or files are given the designation `UT3B2L` (or the corresponding lowercase version) for a shorter package and filename.
+This designation is an abbreviated form of the leading letters in the name `Ultimate Tic-Tac-Toe Bit-Board Lookup`, referencing the way in which the game state is internally represented and the heuristics are calculated.

 In all languages, the board and moves are stored using an encoding as follows.